Ouranosinc/Magpie/docs/services.rst

 On top of any :term:`Resource`'s metadata, a :term:`Service` provides specific information about its location, its remote synchronization method (if any), and its exposed endpoint.
 Another important detail about the :term:`Service` is its ``type``.
-This will not only dictate its purpose, but also define the whole schema of allowed :term:`Resource` under it (if any), as well as every one of their :ref:`Allowed Permissions`.
+This will not only dictate its purpose, but also define the whole schema of allowed :term:`Resource` under it (if any), as well as every one of their :term:`Allowed Permissions`.

 The final distinction between a :term:`Service` and generic :term:`Resource` is their position in the hierarchy.
 Only :term:`Service`-specialized :term:`Resource` (literally ``resource_type = "service"``) are allowed to be placed at the